 There are many soft shell styled crates available for you to choose from.
 Some crates are even made completely of felt, while most are generally made of plastic with soft interior to increase your dog’s comfort.
 If you own a wild one who literally bounces off the walls, it’s best to go with the soft-sided or soft shelled model.

-If you worry about the safety of your dog during a long trip or if you have a dog that generally prefers to stay silent or sleep while in their crate, you may be better off choosing a hard shell crate.
+If you worry about the safety of your dog during a long trip or if you have a dog that generally prefers to stay silent or sleep while in their crate, you may be better off choosing a hard shell or heavy-duty dog crate.
 This is a crate that is made of much harder plastic or even metal and generally does not come with the soft side feature since it isn’t needed here.

 Would You Prefer to Buy a Metal Crate?